-Certain restricted funds received from the Alabama Department of Education as well as unspent debt proceeds for capital projects and improvements are included in cash on the balance sheet.
+Certain restricted funds received from the Alabama Department of Education as well as unspent debt proceeds for capital projects and improvements are included in cash and cash equivalents on the financial statements.
 The Public School Fund Capital Projects and Fleet Renewal funding sources are restricted for use in various construction projects and the purchase of school buses.